-We offer two different species of Cedar cladding as well as a large variety of cladding profiles in each, so you need to decide which species is best for you.
+We offer two different variants of Western Red Cedar cladding as well as a large variety of cladding profiles in each, so you need to decide which is best for you.
 The two on offer are Canadian Western Red Cedar and British Western Red Cedar cladding.

 Out of the two the Canadian is the most popular but that doesn’t mean that you have to discount the British.
 They are both durable and suitable for external use as well as being stable enough to be machined to a profile.